Live hosted endpoint — connect in ~30 seconds

 Can the agent steal my funds?

-Can I try it without setup?
+Can I try it without installing anything?

 Do I need to host anything?

-How do approvals work?
+How do approval URLs work?

 What are session keys?